bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 The house overlooks the beach.
 The detective overlooked an important clue and the suspect was released.
 The mistake was due to an unfortunate oversight on my part.
+That our oversights resulting in the system crashed.

 * smooth sailing (n.)
 In the beginning, Stuart's business was not smooth sailing.